Skip to main content

 Apple press image

-This particular activity was set up to involve the students at Discovery Academy and Connection.
-Each Friday they have an opportunity to participate in an Experiential Activity.
+This particular activity was set up to involve the students at Oxbow Academy.
+Each week they have an opportunity to participate in an Experiential Activity.
 An activity that is educational, fun, and relatable to the many emotional issues and concerns that these students have faced in their relatively young lives.

 Earlier in the year, students went and picked raspberries and brought them back and made jam.
 Many of the students had no idea this is where jam came from.